Jazzola/DAS-VTX/README.md

 | RUN_INTERPRETATION  | True or False   | True or False | Enables dispersion analysis and post-processing of stacked VSGs             |
 | n_processes         | 10      | 10             | int, number of parallel CPU processes used for computation                        |

-## B. Tracking geometry and temporal selection
+## Tracking geometry and temporal selection

 |            |    |           |                                                                  |
 |---------------------------------|----------------------|------------------------|-----------------------------------------------------------------------------|